By Tony Jaa, Dec 19, 2024

 Climbing in the Lying Dragon Mountain

-Bich Dong Pagoda at Tam Coc Village also offers great views from its peak and features many interesting religious highlights along the way.
+Bich Dong Pagoda at Tam Coc Village, one of Ninh Binh tourist attractions also offers great views from its peak and features many interesting religious highlights along the way.
 Part of the climb heads through a temple built into a cave and just beyond the pagoda’s inner walls lies a small lake to which you can descend past wild mountain goats.

 Again, the rice-harvesting season provides those most remarkable views, but any time after Vietnamese New Year will do nicely because of the fresh abundance of sprouting green rice.
 Try to avoid the July to September wet season if possible as the rain can make the steps of both Lying Dragon Mountain and Bich Dong Pagoda very slippery.

-There is so much to see in Ninh Binh that sometimes walking around just isn’t fast enough.
+There are so many things to see in Ninh Binh that sometimes walking around just isn’t fast enough.
 Motorbikes are one alternative, but nothing beats the slow serenity of a bicycle ride.

 Many of Tam Coc’s cyclists are amazed at the landscape when the view from the village road opens up for miles around them.
 Naturally, Tam Coc is the busiest place for bicycles and motorbikes sharing the road, but there is a large, beautiful area around nearby Thung Nham Bird Park, which sees very little traffic.